01 of 10

 04 of 10

-Hyacinth, as it is commonly known or Hyacinthus, Asparagaceae, is a group of plants grown from bulbs in a range of colors from white to yellow to pink to purple to blue.
-Native to the Middle East, the bulbs became a garden standard when the bulbs became cultivated commercially in the Netherlands.
+Hyacinth, as it is commonly known, or Hyacinthus, Asparagaceae, is a group of plants grown from bulbs in a range of colors including white, yellow, pink, purple, and blue.
+Native to the Middle East, the bulbs became a garden standard in most of the world when the bulbs became cultivated commercially in the Netherlands.

 To create a blue dye, use the blue and purple blooms in large quantities boiled with water.Continue to 5 of 10 below.